SPBCodes/MySQL-PHP-PreparedStatements/README.md

 ---

-## mysqli_ps.php contains has procedural functions
+## mysqli_ps.php contains procedural style versions of the functions in the class

+## AI Assistance

+Portions of this library were refactored and optimized with the assistance of an AI language model.

+The original functions and overall design were created and directed by Steve Burgess.
+All copyright and licensing remains with the human author.

 ## License